OriginTrail/dkg-docs/dkg-v6-upcoming-version/setup-instructions-archlinux.md

 [Install]
 WantedBy=multi-user.target
 ```
+Now let's start the service:
 ```
 systemctl daemon-reload
-systemctl start graphdb
 systemctl start blazegraph
 ```
-When graphDB and blazegraph are started, please check the status in order to confirm that it is running in the background.
+When graphDB or blazegraph are started, please check the status in order to confirm that it is running in the background.
 ```
 systemctl status graphdb
 ```